JAMA January 19, 2011

 Multicenter, US

-Outcome 7-day mean frequency and severity of hot flashes/night sweats at 4 and 8 weeks.
+Outcome Frequency and severity of hot flashes assessed by prospective daily diaries at weeks 4 and 8.

 Study Limitations